grafana/metrictank/docs/http-api.md

 ## Graphite query api

 This is the early beginning of a graphite-web/graphite-api replacement.
-It only returns JSON output This section of the api is **very early stages**.
+It can return JSON or messagepack output This section of the api is **very early stages**.
 Your best bet is to use graphite-api + graphite-metrictank in front of metrictank, for now.

 ```